st3v/kit/examples/README.md

 Often, you need to call other services.
 **This is where Go kit shines**.
 We provide transport middlewares to solve many of the problems that come up.

-Let's provide a commandline flag to proxy uppercase requests to another service.
+Let's provide a commandline flag to our stringsvc to proxy uppercase requests somewher else.

 ```go
 func main() {